AET-DevOps25/team-kruschefan/ProblemStatement.md

 ## Main Functionality

-FormsAI is a platform that uses AI to generate forms based on user input or predefined templates.
+FormsAI is a platform that uses AI to generate forms based on user input.
 It allows users to:

 - Automatically generate forms by describing their requirements.
 - Customize the generated forms to suit their specific needs.